 Need financial aid to earn your degree?
 You’re not alone.
 Take a look at these statistics:

-The percentage of first-time undergraduates seeking financial aid for a full-time degree or certificate program at a 4-year institution increased from 80% to 85% between academic years 2007–2008 and 2012–2013.
-For students at 4-year private for-profit institutions, the percentage increased from 76% to 89%.
+The percentage of first-time undergraduates awarded financial aid for a full-time degree or certificate program at a 4-year institution during the 2016-2017 academic year was 85%.1

-Recent research by CollegeAtlas.org revealed that 72% of students enrolled in online degree or certificate programs receive financial help with tuition costs.
-More specifically, of those surveyed who received financial help:†
+Research by CollegeAtlas.org revealed that 72% of students enrolled in online degree or certificate programs receive financial help with tuition costs.
+More specifically, of those surveyed who received financial help:2

 - 31% paid with student loans and other financial aid exclusively.